RussellLuo/kun/examples/profilesvc/README.md

 2. Implement `errorToResponse()`

-    - Provide a function named `errorToResponse` in [error.go](error.go), to transform any business error to an HTTP code.
+    - Provide a function named `errorToResponse` in [error.go](error.go), to transform any business error to an HTTP response.

 3. Define HTTP test-cases in YAML (**Optional**)